 I personally fill tubs and sinks then drain them.
 Every good home inspector will do that.
 Some just run water and see if it drains.
 But a drain may not leak until there’s a little pressure applied (like a sink full of water).
 Simply running the water and moving on really does not tell you anything other than the fixture works.

-Some home inspectors will walk your roof, some won’t.
+Some home inspectors will walk your roof when doing a roof inspection, some won’t.
 These days the buzzword is drones.
 Drone using home inspectors will tell you how much better their home inspections are than those who don’t use drones.
 What they don’t tell you is that their drones can’t tell you how many layers of shingles your home has, or if shingles and flashing is secured properly.
 At a minimum, the roof should be checked from the edges if at all possible.

 Likely there’ll be somebody else doing the Wood Destroying Insect report (sometimes called a WDI, WDR or Termite Report).

-Also, in some areas of the country, Radon is a big problem so there will be Radon inspections.
+Also, in some areas of the country (including right here in Oklahoma), Radon is a big problem so there will be Radon inspections.
 These consist of an inspector leaving canisters or a machine at your home for a few days then returning to collect them and send them to a lab for analysis.

 I know you’re going to hate to hear this, but it’s true.
 How long a home inspection takes depends on several things.
 Mainly the home inspector!